 Choose a Nursing Program

 First, you need to decide what kind of program you’re interested in.
-DCCCD offers a 16-month accelerated registered nursing program through Brookhaven and 24-month registered nursing programs through both El Centro and Mountain View.
+As far as community college nursing programs in Texas go, DCCCD offers multiple options.
+You can apply to study through a 16-month accelerated registered nursing program through Brookhaven or a 24-month registered nursing program through both El Centro and Mountain View.
 El Centro also has a 12-month vocational nursing (LVN) program (which can then lead to an advanced placement LVN-to-RN “bridge” program).
-El Centro also offers a satellite program at North Lake – so you definitely have options.
+Last but not least, El Centro offers a satellite program at North Lake, so you can get the same great nursing education based out of Irving.

 How Do I Know Which RN Program is Right for Me?